Jun Li, Ph.D.

 Ph.
 D., Physical Chemistry, Princeton University (1995), Advisor: Giacinto Scoles and Keng S. Liang (Exxon)

 Postdoctoral Research, Electrochemistry, Cornell University (1994-1997), Advisor: Hector D. Abrunã

 Professional Achievements & Activities:

 About 180 scientific publications: 1 edited book, 132 peer-reviewed journal articles, 25 proceeding papers, and 22 book chapters, and 14 issued patents

 Filed 29 patents / provisional patents (10 issued) w/ multiple patents licensed for commercialization.

 Research highlighted in more than 40 public news reports including Science, Nature, MIT Technology Review, etc.

-Work art appeared on the cover of 10 technical journals and one workshop report of National Nanotechnology Initiative (NNI).
+Work art appeared on the cover of 11 journals, book, and one National Nanotechnology Initiative (NNI) report.